2017 VIP LIAISONS

 Sydney Contemporary’s VIP Collector Manager Natalia Bradshaw liaised with active collectors and oversaw a dedicated campaign to confirm VIP collector attendance.

-Throughout her career Natalia has built strong networks amongst artists, gallerists, dealers, auction houses and curators domestically and abroad.
+Throughout her career as one of Australia's leading art consultants, Natalia has built strong networks amongst artists, gallerists, dealers, auction houses and curators domestically and abroad.
 She has worked at the Museum of Contemporary Art, Art Gallery of New South Wales (AGNSW), the Australia Council and was on the committee of the AGNSW Contemporary Collection Benefactors for more than 12 years.
 Natalia was recent past Chair of Art Month Sydney and curator of Collector’s Space 2013 and 2014, a unique pop up exhibition exploring personal collecting journeys.
+Natalia currently serves on the Advisory Council for UNSW Art & Design and is a Trustee of the Australian Museum Foundation.
+Natalia was named as one of ‘The Most Powerful People in the Australian Art World’ in 2016.

 ART + OBJECT, MANAGING DIRECTOR